aaryagoriya/CSS/README.md

 2. Create a new branch
 3. Submit a pull request
 License
-This project is licensed under the MIT License.
+This project is licensed under the No License.
 Acknowledgements
 This repository is inspired by the idea of hands-on learning.
 Special thanks to the open-source CSS community for its ongoing contributions and knowledge sharing.
 Author